ankush444903/Assignment/README.md

 - `requests`, `beautifulsoup4`: robust, minimal web scraping stack.
 - `python-dotenv`: simple environment config loading.
 - `faiss-cpu`: fast vector similarity search locally.
-- `openai` (or other provider) + `langchain*` helpers: to generate embeddings and call the LLM.
+- `openai` (or other provider) + `langchain` helpers: to generate embeddings and call the LLM.
 - `logging` (stdlib): structured logs for observability and debugging.

-Note: The repository uses some `langchain_*` packages in code.
-If you prefer, replace with stable `langchain` primitives or the provider SDK you use.
+Note: The repository mentions some `langchain` helper patterns.
+If you encounter import errors, install `langchain` and `langchain-community` or adjust the code to use the provider SDK directly.

 ## Data Strategy & Chunking
 - The pipeline first scrapes pages, cleans noise (headers, footers, scripts), extracts tables and text segments, and saves a single cleaned `.txt` per page.